ruby-protobuf/protobuf/README.md

 ***IMPORTANT: Those upgrading from version 1.4.2 to 2.X should read the [UPGRADING.md](https://github.com/localshred/protobuf/blob/master/UPGRADING.md) notes***

 Protobuf is an implementation of [Google's protocol buffers][google-pb] in ruby.
-We currently support version 2.4.0.
+We currently support version 2.4.1 with support for the new 2.5 coming shortly after it becomes final.
 It's a gem for managing 3 things:

 1. Generating ruby classes from `.proto` files.
 2. Provide an RPC mechanism for calling remote services.